DefconQ/defconQ/my-website/src/pages/cv/cv.md

 ### Data Intellect (formerly AquaQ), Consultant [April 2023 - present]

+I currently work as a senior KDB/Q developer at a top-tier hedge fund, where I’m part of a global team spanning three regions.
+We develop high-throughput, low-latency real-time and historical P&L and risk calculation engines, collaborating closely with the business and other stakeholders while managing the full development lifecycle.

-I am currently an independent KDB/Q consultant engaged with a client of Data Intellect.
-As a senior developer my main responsabilities are developing and maintaining the internal KDB/Q stack (TorQ framework), capturing new data, creating APIs to access data, crafting dashboards to visualize data in Panopticon, and fostering close collaboration with fellow developers, quantitative developers, traders and quants.
+Before this role, I was a senior consultant at a global investment bank, where I played a key role in developing and maintaining the internal KDB/Q stack (TorQ framework).
+My responsibilities included capturing new data, building APIs for data access, designing dashboards for visualization in Panopticon, and working closely with developers, quantitative analysts, traders, and quants.

 ### HSBC - GFX KDB/Q Developer, Vice President [Feb 2020 - April 2023]